sbasu96/omnia/docs/source/OmniaInstallGuide/RHEL_new/CreateLocalRepo/InputParameters.rst

         }

-    * To download a software with both x86_64 and aarch64 architectures, the arch key input is mandatory.
-Ensure that you check if the .json files for all the specified architectures are available in the input or configuration file.
-Else, update the .json files.
-See the following sample:
+    * To download a software with both x86_64 and aarch64 architectures, the arch field is mandatory.
+Ensure that you check if the <software>.json files for all the specified architectures are available in the input or configuration file.
+Else, update the <software>.json files.
+To download multiple architecture softwares, use the following software.config.json sample:

      ::